p0gram3r/terraform-playground/hello-world/README.md

 # Hello World wih Terraform and AWS

-In this simple tutorial we will spawn a publicly accessible EC2 instance with Ubuntu and a busybox http daemon that returns some static text.
+In this simple tutorial we will spawn a publicly accessible EC2 instance with Ubuntu and a [busybox http daemon](https://openwrt.org/docs/guide-user/services/webserver/http.httpd) that returns some static text.
 The instance will be created in `eu-central-1` (Frankfurt) by default.

 ### Prerequisites
-- create AWS credentials file (`~.aws/credentials`):
+- create AWS credentials file (`~/.aws/credentials`):
     ```
     aws configure
     ```